New York City is noted for being ablaze with light and color throughout the holiday season, but there's no place like Rockefeller Center.

 Besides the world famous Christmas tree, a visit to Rockefeller Center might include

-Fifth Avenue, a visit to NBC studios, Top of the Rock, and Radio City Music Hall.
+Fifth Avenue, and visits to NBC studios, Top of the Rock, and Radio City Music Hall.

 The Promenade